kud04rk/anime-renamer/README.rst

 1)run pip install tvdbsimple(need python for pip to work)

-2)Copy all .py files from anime_reanmer folder into the base folder of the series
+2)Copy all .py files from anime_reanmer folder into the base folder of the series and run python main.py

 Detailed explanation[MUST READ]